sordina/launchtext/README.md

 ## Web-Interface

 An ADVANCED web-interface is started on http://localhost:9876.
-This allows currently displayed message to be updated.
+This allows the currently displayed message to be updated.
 Updates can be nicely automated with `curl`, or something similar:

-    curl -s -X POST --data "message=Hello World!   " http://10.255.0.216:9876
+    curl -s -X POST --data "message=Hello World!   " http://localhost:9876

 ## Controls (Side-Buttons)